hsnamr/TestDevicesManager/README.md

 Since there is a need for only one instance of the controller, the WebService and PersistenceService are Singletons.
 Again if I had a controller class, it would be something like: Controller.shared.web and Controller.shared.persistence, but for now it is: PersistenceService.shared and WebService.shared.

+Update:

+Added MainController, taking control away from the viewcontrollers and having a single interface for both WebService and PersistenceService, since most of their functions are called together.

 # Multithreading #
 Short answer: No